SAP-samples/teched2023-AD163/exercises/2_CreateProcess/README.md

 ## Exercise 2.8 - Add Approval and Rejection Notifications <a name="approvalRejectionNotifications"></a>

+You will add approval and rejection notification forms to notify the requestors.

 1. In the Process Builder, select **+** next to the **Updates a sales order** Action and choose **Forms > Approval Notification**.